Pepper (Inspector of Taxes) v Hart: Facts

 Hart and nine others were teachers at Malvern College, where from 1983 to 1986 they took advantage of a "concessionary fee" scheme, which allowed their children to be educated at rates one-fifth of those paid by other pupils.
-They disputed the amount of tax they had to pay under the 1976 Finance Act, Section 63 of which said that:
+They disputed the amount of tax they had to pay under the Finance Act 1976, Section 63 of which said that:

 The cash equivalent of any benefit chargeable to tax ... is an amount equal to the cost equivalent of the benefit, less so much (if any) of it as is made good by the employee to those providing the benefit ... the cost of a benefit is the amount of any expense incurred in or in connection with its provision, and (here and in those subsections) includes a proper proportion of any expense.

 The Inland Revenue, attempting to tax this benefit, argued that the "cost" of the benefit meant an average of the cost of providing it; if there were 100 pupils at a school that cost £1 million per year to run, the "cost" per pupil was £10,000.
 Hart and his fellow teachers disputed this and argued that it was instead marginal cost, saying that other than food, stationery, laundry and similar there was no cost to the school due to the children's presence that would not be there already.
-The Special Commissioners (an appellate body for income tax claims), ruling in favour of Hart, noted that not only was the school not full to capacity, with the teachers' children having no impact on waiting lists, but that the "concessionary fee" covered all costs incurred by the school in the course of educating those particular pupils.
-It was found, however, that during debate on the Finance Act, ministers had made statements in the House of Commons which supported the idea that such "benefits" should be excluded from tax.
+The Special Commissioners (an appellate body for income tax claims), ruling in favour of Hart, noted that the school was not full to capacity, with the teachers' children having no impact on waiting lists; also that the "concessionary fee" covered all costs incurred by the school in the course of educating those particular pupils.
+It also emerged, later, that during debate on the Finance Act ministers had made statements in the House of Commons which supported the idea that such "benefits" should be excluded from tax.